Coaches

 Performance Pathway Coach

-My first degree in archaeology was a clear sign a career of professional rowing coaching lay ahead, but naturally I first had to climb the ladder of museum management where I ended as a curator of a transport museum and freelance exhibition consultant.
-Finally prepared to ditch the suit for a Musto jacket, I was fortunate to have the support of Angelo Savarino, the Newcastle head coach during my career change and since 2010 I’ve had the opportunity to work around the country with a great range of athletes, from those with GB representative ambitions to those who (like me) saw rowing as a way to help develop some of those basic life skills and open new doors.
+Finally prepared to ditch smart casual for a Musto jacket, I took the opportunity to return to my roots at Newcastle to support my career change, and since 2010, I’ve had the opportunity to work around the country with a vast range of athletes, from those with GB ambitions to those who (like me) saw rowing as a way to help develop some of those basic life skills and open new doors.